Chalazion Treatment in Everett WA

-Causes of Chalazion
+What Causes a Chalazion

 There are almost 100 meibomian glands in the eyelid, located near the eyelashes.
 When the duct that drains the gland is blocked, the fluid becomes backed up inside the gland and forms a chalazion.
 One may also form as a result of an eyelid infection.